Widecombe Fair (song)

 "Widecombe Fair", also called "Tom Pearce" (sometimes spelt "Tam Pierce"), is a Devon folk song about a man called Tom Pearce, whose horse dies after someone borrows it to travel to the fair in Widecombe with his friends.
 Its chorus ends with a long list of the people travelling to the fair: "Bill Brewer, Jan Stewer, Peter Gurney, Peter Davy, Dan'l Whiddon, Harry Hawke, Old Uncle Tom Cobley and all."
 Some research suggests that the names originally referred to real people.

-As the last name in a long list, "Uncle Tom Cobley and all" has come to be used as a humorous colloquialism meaning "anyone and everyone".
-The surname is spelt as "Cobleigh" in some references.
+As the last name in a long list, "Uncle Tom Cobley and all" has come to be used as a humorous colloquialism meaning "anyone and everyone", with an underlying implication that there are too many people involved.
+One interpretation of the song is that it describes "too many people borrowing and riding a single horse to attend the fair, resulting in the poor creature's death and the unfortunate gang haunting the moor forever".
+In some references, the surname is spelt as "Cobleigh".